SolaceDev/pubsubplus-kubernetes-quickstart/README.md

 The Solace Event Broker Software can be deployed in either a three-node High-Availability (HA) group or as a single-node standalone deployment.
 For a simple test environment used only for validating application functionality, a standalone deployment is sufficient.
 Note that in production, or any environment where message loss cannot be tolerated, an HA deployment is required.

-In this quick start we go through the steps to deploy a Solace Event Broker Software using the Solace Event Broker Software Operator.
+In this quick start we go through the steps to deploy a Solace Event Broker Software using the Solace Event Broker Operator.

 ### 1. Get a Kubernetes environment